manyoso/haltt4llm/README.md

 The questions consist of the following trivia sets:

+* truthfulqa_trivia_questions.json - taken from https://github.com/sylinrl/TruthfulQA/blob/main/TruthfulQA.csv
+and cleaned to support multiple choice format used here where each question has exactly one correct answer, two incorrect answers, one 'i don't know' answer and one 'none of the above' answer.
+The correct/incorrect answers were chosen randomly from the sets of correct/incorrect answer choices in the file.
+The answer 'I have no comment' was not chosen as it is serving the same person as our 'I don't know' answer.
+I've also removed all indexical questions as these are in conflict with what we are trying to do and seem to only apply to OpenAI.
+Finally, a few of the questions had a single incorrect answer so these were removed resulting in 737 questions.

 * hq_trivia_questions.json - taken from https://www.kaggle.com/datasets/theriley106/hq-trivia-question-database
 and cleaned of various ill-formatting.
 These questions have not been checked or independently verified for quality and any reports of problems with the